All Episodes

 I saw a poll.

-I just I don't remember where I saw it.
+I don't remember where I saw it.

 I didn't print it out.

-It is in my scatter shot reading today.
+It's in my scattershot reading today.

-Don't remember the name of the poll, but I read it, it seemed like it was something that I would trust.
+It seemed like it was something that I would trust.

-Twenty-six percent of Democrats identified conservatives as the number one terror threat facing America.
+26 in this poll, 26% of Democrats identified conservatives as the number one terror threat facing America.

-I was surprised it was that low, because I believe that most liberals actually look at Republicans and conservatives as full-fledged real- Not just political, but real enemies.
+I was surprised it was that low because I believe that most liberals actually look at Republicans and conservatives as full-fledged, real, not just political, but real enemies.

-Enemies of what they want, enemies of what they think is right, real, and not opponents, not people that are to be defeated in debate.
+Enemies of what they want, enemies of what they think is right, real, not opponents, not people that are to be defeated in debate.

 We're not supposed to be defeated and have people persuaded that we're wrong.